Moon Palace: Thomas Effing / Julian Barber

 Thomas Effing, father of Solomon and grandfather of Marco, was born as Julian Barber.
 He was a famous painter who lived in a house on a cliff.
-He was married to Elizabeth Wheeler, a young woman who, after the marriage, turned out to be frigid.
-Julian Barber eventually wanted to travel to the West and as his wife got scared he wouldn't come back, she spent one night with him.
+He was married to Elizabeth Wheeler, a young woman who, after the marriage, was a repeat victim of marital rape.
+Julian Barber eventually wanted to travel to the West and as his wife got scared he would not come back, she spent one night with him.
 He undertook the expedition anyway and lived as a hermit in the desert for a little bit over a year.
 Since he never returned home to his pregnant wife, everybody thought that he was dead.
 He decided to be 'dead' and changed his name to Thomas Effing.

 The first name Thomas was chosen by Julian Barber because he admired the painter Thomas Moran.
 The surname Effing echoes the inappropriate word f-ing (*fucking*).
 He adopted it to indicate that his whole life was "fucked up".

 He started a new life as Thomas, and was then attacked which resulted in an accident that caused him to become paralyzed.
 He travels to Paris, where he stays until the beginning of the Second World War.
 Next he moves into a big New York apartment with his housemaid 'Mrs Hume' and his assistant Pavel Shum, a Russian student he met in Paris.
 Effing later learns that he has a son, an obese history professor, but never contacts him.
 After Pavel died in a car accident Effing employs Marco, his grandson, as his new assistant.
 Marco must read all kinds of books to him, describe the Manhattan scenery to the blind man while he takes him for walks in his wheelchair, and eventually has to write Effing's obituary.

 Kitty Wu

 Kitty is a girl with Chinese roots who falls in love with Marco and helps in searching for him during his Central Park period.
 This scene is a reference to the novel Around the World in Eighty Days, where the hero, Phileas Fogg, rescues an Indian woman from death; it can also be considered a reference to Pocahontas.

 Like Marco she is an orphan as her parents had died when she was a child.

-After Effing's death they move together, having an passionate relationship.
+After Effing's death they move together, having a passionate relationship.

 But Marco leaves Kitty when she decides to have an abortion, and does not contact her until his father dies.
 But Kitty refuses to live with him again.